kiravspace/SAIO/README.md

 - Use root
 - Install git
 - Prepare second disk on /dev/sdb.
 We use /dev/sdb for generate swift partitions.
+(More detail on `partition.sh`)

+## Install

+Run bash `install.sh`